jmnarloch/feign-vnderror-spring-cloud-starter/README.md

 ## Usage

-First on server side make sure that your exception handling logic will returns VndErrors.
+First on server side make sure that your exception handling logic will return VndErrors (this is part of Spring Hateoas project).
 You can accomplish that by registering custom `@ExceptionHandler` for your application

 ```java
 @ExceptionHandler